-MUST you attend your own IRS audit?
-You don’t have to.
-This is always a tactical question that should be discussed at the early stage of an audit.
-I have a feeling that you’d rather not go.
-I don’t want you to go either.
-So, let’s discuss why you should not attend your funeral… I mean, your audit.
+SHOULD you attend an IRS audit?
+Yes, I mean, you – your own audit.
+Well, you don’t have to.
+This is always a strategic question that should be discussed at the planning stage of an audit.
+Of course, you do not want to go.
+Of course, I do not want you to go either.
+So why go?

 2. If you attend, your demeanor may convey fear that may be misconstrued by the auditor that you are hiding something.
 I have dealt with auditors who ask me why my client is afraid if he/she is not hiding anything.
 Some auditors act naïve or have been on this job for so long that they have become cold and insensitive.